Samuel-KW/Image-Sequence-Cleaner/README.md

 An images sequence with files `1000.exr, 1002.exr, 1004.exr` will become `0.exr, 1.exr, 2.exr`

 # Usage
-Drop and drop an image sequence on main.py
+Drag and drop an image sequence on main.py

 OR

-Open file and specify image sequence directory
+Run `main.py` and specify image sequence directory when prompted